-If you have become close to an undocumented immigrant (sometimes called an illegal alien) living in the United States, and that person doesn't seem to have any realistic hope of legalizing his or her status, you wouldn't be the first to ask whether adoption will help that person gain U.S. lawful permanent residence or a green card.
+If you have become close friends with an undocumented immigrant (sometimes called an illegal alien) who is living in the United States, and that person doesn't seem to have any realistic hope of legalizing his or her status, you wouldn't be the first to ask whether adoption will help the person gain U.S. lawful permanent residence (a green card).
 Unfortunately, in order to make that work, all the following would have to be true:

 The law is cut and dried on this point.
-For immigration purposes, an adoption must be finalized before the child turns 16 years of age.
-And because adoption itself can be a lengthy process, you're probably better off starting when the child is age 15 or younger.
+For immigration purposes, only children can be adopted, and the adoption must be finalized before the child turns 16 years of age.
+Because adoption itself can be a lengthy process, you're probably better off starting when the child is age 15 or younger.

-An adoption after the age of 16 may benefit the person in ways unrelated to immigration.
-For example, it may simplify receiving an inheritance from your estate.
-But it will not likely help the person get a green card.
+An adoption after the age of 16 might benefit the person in ways unrelated to immigration.
+For example, it could simplify receiving an inheritance from your estate.
+But it will not likely help the person get a U.S. green card.

-In order for an adopted child to receive a green card, the parent must have had legal and physical custody of the child for at least two years while the child was a minor (under 18), and the child must have lived with the adopting parents for at least two years before they file the required initial visa petition with U.S. Citizenship and Immigration Services (USCIS).
+In order for an adopted child to receive a green card, the parent must have had legal and physical custody for at least two years while the child was a minor (under 18), and the child must have lived with the adopting parents for at least two years before they file the required I-130 petition with U.S. Citizenship and Immigration Services (USCIS).

 Assuming you make it this far, including obtaining legal custody of the child and getting through two years legal physical custody, what happens next depends on whether the child entered the U.S. with or without inspection.

 If the child entered the U.S. without inspection.
-If the child entered without inspection, perhaps by crossing the border with the help of a coyote or smuggler, then at the end of the two years of legal custody and having the child live with you, you can file a visa petition with U.S. Citizenship and Immigration Services.
+If the child entered without being met and approved by a U.S. Customs and Border Protection (CBP) official, perhaps by crossing the border with the help of a coyote or smuggler, then at the end of the two years of legal custody and having the child live with you, you can file a visa petition with U.S. Citizenship and Immigration Services.
 Once that is approved, the case will be transferred to a U.S. consulate abroad.
 You will have to take the child to the U.S. consulate for the visa interview (which completes the green card application process).

 If the child entered the U.S. legally but has overstayed.
-If the child originally came to the U.S. on a visa, but stayed past the expiration date on his or her Form I-94 Arrival/Departure Record, you can file a visa petition and an adjustment of status application (both at the same time) with USCIS.
+If the child originally came to the U.S. on a visa, but stayed past the expiration date on their Form I-94 Arrival/Departure Record, you can file an I-130 petition and an adjustment of status application (at the same time) with USCIS.

-Adopting an undocumented immigrant is a highly complicated process, and you'll probably want to get an immigration lawyer's help.
-If the child is an orphan, you may have another alternatives that we didn't discuss here, namely to process the immigration papers required for an orphan child.
+Adopting an undocumented immigrant is a complicated process, and you'll probably want to get an immigration lawyer's help with both analyzing the possibilities and preparing the paperwork.
+If the child is an orphan, you might have another alternatives that we didn't discuss here, namely to process the immigration papers required for an orphan child.